terryaney/Documentation.Camelot/KatApp.Vue.md

 #### IKaApiModel.calculateOnSuccess

 Property Type: `boolean | ICalculationInputs`; Optional
-If after a successful submission to an api endpoint, the KatApp Framework should automatically trigger a RBL Framework Calculation, `calculateOnSuccess` can be set.
+If after a successful submission to an api endpoint, the KatApp Framework should automatically trigger a RBLe Framework Calculation, `calculateOnSuccess` can be set.
 Setting the value to `true` indicates that a calculation should occur.
 Setting the value to a `ICalculationInputs` object also indicates that a calculation should occur and additionally pass along the inputs provided.

 ```html
 <!-- Submit to a estimate generation endpoint, and on success, run a calculation on the client side passing in iRefreshAfterEstimate = 1 -->